qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 - "We will win quickly." / "We will lose quickly."
 - "I can do it perfectly." / "I cannot do it perfectly so I will fail."
 - "\[X\] is the best thing and everyone should use it." / "\[X\] has this drawback so it's not only useless but also harmful."
+- "Market is always fully effective." / "Market is never effective."
-- Doesn't admit tradeoffs exist.
+- Doesn't admit **tradeoffs** exist.

 People's evaluations are anchored on the expectation, and **not meeting an expectation could make people's belief turn to another extreme**.